Apply for a crossover permit or to do works in a road reserve

 The property owner is responsible for paying any costs to do with works on a crossover, including fixing a crossover or building a new one.

-The permit of valid for 6 months.
+The permit is valid for 6 months.
 If works have not been completed by this time you will need to apply for a permit extension.

 - Contractor's details, including contact numbers of works manager